Lullabot/drainpipe/README.md

 - `build`
 - `sync`

-The `build` task can be overridden with a `build:tugboat` task if required (you will need to re-run `composer install` to regenerate the Tugboat scripts if you are adding this task to your `Taskfile.yml` for the first time).
+The `build` and `sync` tasks can be overridden with a `build:tugboat` and `sync:tugboat` task if required (you will need to re-run `composer install` to regenerate the Tugboat scripts if you  are adding this task to your `Taskfile.yml` for the first time).

 >>>
 💡